PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-ds-bundle/index.markdown

 git clone git@github.com:PlasmaTrout/greeter-bundle-lab3.git
 ```

-Remove The Activator From The Project
+Remove The Previous Activator From The Project
 -----
-Let's delete the Activator from the previous project.
-Just completely wipe it out of the project.
+Go ahead and delete the Activator from the previous project.
+Just completely wipe it out.
 When your finished with that edit your POM.xml and completely wipe out this line (we don't need it anymore):

 ```xml Remove This Activator Line
 <Bundle-Activator>org.bhn.training.SimpleActivator</Bundle-Activator>
 ```

-If you have any doubts as to whether its gone after a new build, just peek into the JAR file and make sure.
-Mine looks something like this now (note no activator is inside the bundle):
+If you have any doubts as to whether its gone after a new build, just peek into the JAR file.
+Mine looked something like this after I finished (note no activator is inside the bundle):

 ```bash Sample JAR Contents Now
 0 Wed Aug 14 11:18:10 EDT 2013 org/